 Suffolk is a true unexplored gem of the English countryside.
-It has a wealth of attractions to visit and see, below are some of our top places to visit:
+It has a wealth of attractions to visit and see and below are some of our top places to visit:

 Beth Chatto Gardens

 Beth Chatto Gardens were created by award winning gardener, author and lecturer Beth Chatto.
 The gardens are an inspiration to gardeners and garden lovers and welcome visitors from all over the world.
 They are also a renowned nursery and stock over 2000 varieties of plants, many propagated from plants in the Gardens.

 Colchester Zoo is home to over 260 species set in 60 acres of parkland and lakes.
 The Zoo is listed as the 11th best zoo around the world and in the top 2 zoos in the UK as part of the TripAdvisor Travellers’ Choice Attractions.

 The family home of the Dukes of Grafton, Euston Hall is a medium-sized, red brick Palladian house that was remodelled from a 16th century building.
 It is located in the Euston Village in Suffolk.
 Attractions at Euston Hall include the Pleasure Grounds, an octagonal-style Temple folly, a Porter’s Lodge, a watermill and a Wren-style Parish church.

 Flatford Mill is a Grade I listed watermill on the River Stour at Flatford in East Bergholt, Suffolk.
 The mill was owned by the artist John Constable’s father and is noted as the location for many of Constable’s works.
 It is referred to in the title of one of his most iconic paintings, Flatford Mill (Scene on a Navigable River)

 Framlingham Castle is a castle in the market town of Framlingham in Suffolk.
 Framlingham Castle is a magnificent 12th century fortress with a long and colourful past which makes a fascinating family day out in Suffolk.